unifiedjs/collective/readme.md

 We follow the Contributor Covenant [code of conduct][coc].
-Please read it, as you agree to abide by it by interacting with the collective spaces (includes any online or offline place such as email, GitHub, npm, Spectrum, or Twitter).
+Please read it, as you agree to abide by it by interacting with the collective spaces (includes any online or offline place such as email, GitHub, npm, or Twitter).

 ## Acknowledgements